Swipe to see connections

 Tony Argento

-New York City’s homegrown film studio mogul is a Gotham power broker out of central casting, and he’s used gobs of resources and connections to the Adams administration to try and block a street safety project in Greenpoint.
+New York City’s homegrown film studio mogul is a Gotham power broker out of central casting, and he allegedly used his cash and connections to bribe the Adams administration to block a street safety project in Greenpoint.

 Formerly